New president Laporta sees 'clear sign' Messi will stay - 'The best player in the world loves Barca!' | Goal.com

 He claimed it was a "very telling" moment to see Messi vote in the election because it confirmed the forward's enduring love for his boyhood side.

 Laporta's relationship with Messi dates back decades, as he was previously president from 2003-10.
-He used his connection with the Argentinian to sway voters he was the perfect person for the presidential position at a perilous moment for Barcelona.
+He has used his connection with the Argentinian to tout himself as the perfect person for the presidential position at a perilous moment for Barcelona.

 What has Laporta said about Messi?